rhysd/notes-cli/README.md

 Download an archive for your OS from [release page](https://github.com/rhysd/notes-cli/releases).
 It contains an executable.
 Please unzip the archive and put the executable in a directory in `$PATH`.

 Or you can install by building from source directly as follows.
-Go toolchain is necessary.
+Go toolchain 1.16 or later is necessary.

 ```
 $ go install github.com/rhysd/notes-cli/cmd/notes